WonderTools/Dokt/README.md

 Mocking a HttpMessageHandler by creating a mock object of HttpMessageHandler and injecting it into constructor of HttpClient.But mocking it doesn't provide good readability makes it more complex during configuration.

 ## Dokt's style
-//HttpMessageHandler is what does the sending of request and re in HttpClient.
+HttpMessageHandler allows you to configure response based on specific request and allow you to send the configured response.
-//In Dokt, we have created a FakeMessageHandler.
+In Dokt, we have created a FakeMessageHandler.
 This fake message handler is configurable, to respond with any response for specified requests.
-THere are also mechanism to throw Exception and excute calls  backs
+There are also mechanism to throw Exception and excute calls backs

 ## Features
 1. Respond for a specified request